soma2000-lang/Problem3/README.md

-# FastAPI Project - Development

 ## Requirements

 * [Docker](https://www.docker.com/).
 * [Poetry](https://python-poetry.org/) for Python package and environment management.

+The tech stack used
 ## Technology Stack and Features

-- ⚡
+-
     - 🧰 [SQLModel](https://sqlmodel.tiangolo.com) for the Python SQL database interactions (ORM).
     - 🔍 [Pydantic](https://docs.pydantic.dev), used by FastAPI, for the data validation and settings management.
     - 💾 [PostgreSQL](https://www.postgresql.org) as the SQL database.